-With so many ways and places to fish, and so little time, Practical Fishing Tips provides common sense answers for your fishing and boating questions including: selecting a fillet board, tying fishing knots, the role of a cane pole, wiring and understanding boat batteries, how to use a fish stringer, selecting a vacuum sealer, ice fishing heaters and accessories, selecting a boat anchor, buying your license on line, repair and replacing boat trailer parts, selection of gear, filleting fish, and even learning and sharing fishing jokes like: "How do you tell when a fisherman is lying?
+With so many ways and places to fish, and so little time, Practical Fishing Tips provides common sense information and answers for your fishing and boating questions including: selecting a fillet board, tying fishing knots, the role of a cane pole, wiring and understanding boat batteries, how to use a fish stringer, selecting a vacuum sealer, ice fishing heaters and accessories, selecting a boat anchor, buying your license on line, repair and replacing boat trailer parts, selection of gear, filleting fish, and even learning and sharing fishing jokes like: "How do you tell when a fisherman is lying?
 Their lips will be moving..."

 The lure of fishing may be different for everyone, but includes the beauty of nature as seen in the waterfall on Rainy Lake above.
 Others include the fact that fishing fills a basic human need within men and women - Food on the table.
 "Give a man a fish and he will eat for a day.
 Teach a man to fish and he can eat for a lifetime."
 (Old Proverb) Often parents / grandparents teach children to fish at young ages, and many fall in love with fishing.
 Fishing can and should be fun - and becomes more so when shared with friends and family.
 In the picture below two good friends hold a northern pike that both had actually caught - 5 minutes apart.
 Also, perhaps most important, when done successfully your outing ends by letting you choose from your favorite fish recipes.
 Featured on the following page link is an excellent fried fish recipe used at the Annual AABF Canadian Fishing Trip - simple and delicious: